MaterializeInc/materialize/doc/developer/design/20320328_persist_columnar.md

 </td>
 <td>

-`PrimitiveArray<u64>`
+`FixedSizeBinary[8]`

 </td>
 <td>

-Represented as the number of nanoseconds since midnight.
+Represented as the `secs` field and `frac` field encoded in that order as big-endian.

-> **Alternative:** Instead of representing this as the number of nanoseconds since midnight we could stich together the two `u32`s from `NaiveTime`.
-This would maybe save some CPU cycles during encoding and decoding, but probably not enough to matter, and it locks us into a somewhat less flexible format.
+> **Alternative:** We could represent this as number of nanoseconds since midnight which is a bit more general but is a more costly at runtime for encoding.
+Ideally Persist encoding is a fast as possible so I'm leaning towards the more direct-from-Rust approach.

 > Note: We only need 47 bits to represent this total range, leaving 19 bits unused.
 In the future if we support the `TIMETZ` type we could probably also